 in test if a Sprite is contained len the number of Sprites contained bool test if any Sprites are contained iter iterate through all the Sprites

-The Sprites in the Group are not ordered, so drawing and iterating the Sprites is in no particular order.
+The Sprites in the Group are ordered only on python 3.6 and higher.
+Below python 3.6 drawing and iterating over the Sprites is in no particular order.

 Return a list of all the Sprites this group contains.
-You can also get an iterator from the group, but you cannot iterator over a Group while modifying it.
+You can also get an iterator from the group, but you cannot iterate over a Group while modifying it.

 Creates a new Group with all the same Sprites as the original.
 If you have subclassed Group, the new object will have the same (sub-)class as the original.
 This only works if the derived class's constructor takes the same arguments as the Group class's.